How to increase productivity in injection molding

 2) Loading and unloading of injection molds can be time at 1 hour.
 This defers between big injection molds and small injection molds.
 How quickly this can be done really depends on the facilities and the setup team.
 If you are running long term productions.
 Setting up time may not be a big issue.

 3) Scrap reduction should be monitored before an injection mold is commissioned for mass production.
 Improving injection molding productivity.
 In fact, after the injection mold trials were completed.
 The injection mold should go through a small batch production run of about 5k parts to fully monitor.
 How the tooling is keeping up with the production and the amount of scrap it gathers.
 Basically, the amount of scrap during a mold trial should be kept below 20%.
 This includes purging the barrel.
-And attempts to full the injection mold.
+And attempts to fill the injection mold.
 For bigger molds, this may run differently.

 Monitoring of production rates.